lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

   - Make sure that the Encoder is always NVFBC.
 If it's not this will significantly slow things down since the H.264 encoding of the video will be done on the CPU (slower than the hardware H.264 encoding on the GRID GPU).
 If you see any form of `x264` here, it's using CPU encoding.
   - Same goes for making sure you're not doing software decoding.
 VideoToolbox is good if that's what you see.
   - The Incoming bitrate will be high, so make sure nobody else is using your internet!
-  - Packet Loss, needs to be extremely low.
+  - Packet Loss needs to be extremely low.
 Often times MTU problems will bring this up in the double digits, making the game unplayable.
 Do a Google search for how to fix MTU problems.
   - The graph on the right side is important.
 The colors basically mean:
         - Dark Blue: amount of time to generate/encode the frame.
 If this is past 10ms, turn down your game resolution and settings.
         - Light Blue: amount of time to transfer the frame over the network.
 This will be the crazy one if you don't have a spectacular connection or one of your roommates decides to start Bittorrent, etc. Try to keep this one as low to the Dark Blue line as possible, but much of it is out of your control.
         - Red: amount of time to decode and display the H.264 video.
 You can't do much here except keep the resolution down and make sure hardware decoding is on.<br/><br/>

 1. The second, more detailed way to look at streaming performance is to press F8 while gaming.
 Note this will likely crash your Mac Client in the process.
 An example of the output (found at `C:\Program Files (x86)\Steam\logs\streaming_log.txt` on the server):